awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-logs.md

    --from-literal=logs.region=region_name -n amazon-cloudwatch
    ```

 1. Download and deploy the FluentD DaemonSet to the cluster by running the following command\.
+Make sure that you are using the container image with correct architecture\.
+The example manifest only works on x86 instances and will enter `CrashLoopBackOff` if you have Advanced RISC Machine \(ARM\) instances in your cluster\.
+The FluentD daemonSet does not have an official multi\-architecture docker image that enables you to use one tag for multiple underlying images and let the container runtime pull the right one\.
+The FluentD ARM image uses a different tag with an `arm64` suffix\.

    ```
    kubectl apply -f https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/fluentd/fluentd.yaml